 Secondary memory, also known as auxiliary memory or non-volatile memory, is used for long- term data storage.
 It retains information even when the computer is powered off, making it essential for saving files, applications, and the operating system.

-Hard Disk Drives (HDD)
+Hard Disk Drives

-Hard Disk Drives (HDDs) are traditional magnetic storage devices that have been a fundamental part of computing for decades.
+HDDs are traditional magnetic storage devices that have been a fundamental part of computing for decades.
 They operate by using spinning disks coated with a magnetic material, where data is stored in the form of magnetic patterns.
 The disks, often referred to as platters, spin at high speeds (typically 5400 to 7200 revolutions per minute, or RPM, in consumer devices), allowing read/write heads to access data quickly as they move across the surface of the disks.
 This mechanical process enables HDDs to read and write vast amounts of data efficiently.
 One of the primary advantages of HDDs is their cost-effectiveness, especially when it comes to storing large volumes of data.
-They offer a significant amount of storage capacity—ranging from hundreds of gigabytes to several terabytes—at a relatively low price compared to newer storage technologies like Solid State Drives (SSDs).
+They offer a significant amount of storage capacity, ranging from hundreds of gigabytes to several terabytes—at a relatively low price compared to newer storage technologies like SSDs.
 This makes HDDs a popular choice for applications such as file storage, backups, and archival purposes.
 However, HDDs are slower than SSDs in terms of data access speed, which can affect overall system performance, especially in applications that require rapid data retrieval.
 Despite the increasing popularity of SSDs, HDDs continue to be widely used due to their affordability and capacity, particularly in scenarios where speed is less critical than storage space.

-characteristics:
+The characteristics are as follows:

 Data is retained even when the power is off, making HDDs suitable for long-term storage.